 Copy your Access Key ID and Secret Key.

-- 5.Open the connections page in Census, click “Add Service”, and find Pinpoint.
+- 5.Open the Destinations page in Census, click “New Destination”, and find Pinpoint.
 Now, enter the credentials that you previously noted down (Access Key ID, Secret Key, Pinpoint Project ID, S3 Staging Bucket Name, Importer Role ARN, AWS Region).
 Click “Connect” and ensure that the credentials test succeeds.
 You should now be ready to start syncing to Pinpoint!

 - 6.(Highly recommended) Adjust your s3 staging bucket settings to expire objects after 7 days, so that s3 cleans up old staging data.